Google Cloud integration

 The --boot-disk-size

-is crucial.
+is essential.
 By default, the VM sets 10GB, which is insufficient for the Sinergym

 container.
-This results in a silent error for Google Cloud Build, and you would need to check the logs,
+This results in a silent error for Google Cloud Build.

-If you have forked this repository and want to upload your own container on Google Cloud and use it, ç you can use cloudbuild.yaml with our Dockerfile for this purpose:
+If you have forked this repository and want to upload your own container to Google Cloud and use it, you can utilize cloudbuild.yaml

 steps: